thingsiplay/unwrap/README.md

 page: `unwrap -h` , or more explanation with `unwrap -H`

-In case of most basic usage without options, folders are created automatically for each input file in current working directory.
+In case of most basic usage without options, folders are created automatically for each input file in archives original location.
 The following command will create a folder named `my_1/` and unpack everything from the file `my_1.zip` into it.
 Existing files in that directory will not be overwritten by files with same name from archive content.